Kelvin-Helmholtz versus Tearing Instability: What Drives Turbulence in Stochastic Reconnection?: Conclusions

 \begin{itemize} \item The region of current sheet with the presence of initial noise develops into a region with conditions favorable for development of MHD instabilities, such as tearing mode or Kelvin--Helmholtz instability.
 Although the tearing instability is natural for thin elongated current sheets, the conditions for Kelvin--Helmholtz instability have never been verified before in systems with stochastic reconnection.

-\item Evolution of stochastic reconnecting provides to formation of shear regions, both magnetic and velocity, with broad range of thicknesses and longitudinal dimensions.
-We estimated, that the maximum perturbation wave number is smaller for tearing mode compared to Kelvin--Helmholtz.
-Since the growth rate is proportional to $k$, it increases quicker for the later.
+\item Evolution of stochastic reconnection leads to formation of shear regions, both magnetic and velocity, with broad range of thicknesses and longitudinal dimensions.
+Our studies indicate that the regions of magnetic shear for later times are somewhat thinner comparing to those of velocity shear, while the longitudinal scales of these regions are shorter for velocity shear comparing to the magnetic one.

 \item Tearing instability is expected to develop at earlier stages, while, once a sufficient amplitude of turbulence is generated near the current sheet, it can be suppressed due to the presence of the transverse component of magnetic field $B_n$.
-As shown in \cite{SomovVerneta:1993}, for $\xi = B_n / B > S_\delta^{-3/4}$ this instability is suppressed.
-We demonstrate that in our models $\xi$ can be sufficiently large to shut the instability down in most of the simulated volume.
-Still, taking into account the contribution of transverse component $B_n$, the instability can develop with dynamical time shorter than the Alfvénic time $t_A$ under favorable circumstances.
+As shown in \cite{SomovVerneta:1993}, for $\xi = B_n / B > S^{-3/4}$ this instability is suppressed.
+We demonstrate that in our models $\xi$ can be sufficiently large but does not completely suppress the instability.
+Taking into account the contribution of transverse component $B_n$, the instability can develop with dynamical time shorter than the Alfvénic time $t_A$ under favorable circumstances.
+The estimated maximum growth rate $\gamma_{max}$, initially below unity, reaches values of a few tens at later times with the most of detected points laying in the range $0.1 - 10$.

 \item Due to misalignment of the outflows from neighboring reconnection events, they can generate enough sheared flows to induce Kelvin--Helmholtz instability.
-The Mach numbers calculated with respect to the shear velocity $\Delta U$ satisfy necessary conditions for the instability to develop.
-Our analysis indicates the presence of sheared regions with broad range of amplitudes, $10^{-2} \le \Delta U \le 1$, and thicknesses, $10^{-3} \le \delta \le 0.5$.
-The estimated growth rates $\omega \tau_A$, larger than $10^2$ for $k \ge 10$, suggest the growth of Kelvin--Helmholtz instability (within the dynamical time) much shorter than the Alfvénic time $t_A$ itself. \end{itemize}
+The Mach numbers calculated with respect to the shear velocity $U$ satisfy necessary conditions for the instability to develop.
+Our analysis indicates the presence of sheared regions with broad range of amplitudes, $10^{-2} \le U \le 1$, and thicknesses, $10^{-3} \le \delta \le 0.5$.
+The distributions of the estimated maximum growth rates $\gamma_{max}$ peak at values between $1 - 10$ and reaching maximum values close to $100$, suggest the growth of Kelvin--Helmholtz instability (within the dynamical time) much shorter than the time $t_A$. \end{itemize}

 \acknowledgments G.K. acknowledges support from CNPq (no. 304891/2016-9).
 D.F.G. thanks the Brazilian agencies CNPq (no. 311128/2017-3) and FAPESP (no. 2013/10559-5) for financial support.
 A.L. acknowledges the NSF grant 1816234 and NASA TCAN 144AAG1967.
 E.T.V. acknowledges the support of the AAS.
 This work has made use of the computing facilities the Academic Supercomputing Center in Krak\'ow, Poland (Supercomputer Prometheus at ACK CYFRONET AGH) and of the Laboratory of Astrophysics (EACH/USP, Brazil).